Afghanistan

 Afghanistan is rich in natural resources, including lithium, iron, zinc, and copper.
-It is the second-largest producer of cannabis resin, and third largest of both saffron and cashmere.
+It is the third largest producer of both saffron and cashmere.
 The country is a member of the South Asian Association for Regional Cooperation and a founding member of the Organization of Islamic Cooperation.
 Due to the effects of war in recent decades, the country has dealt with high levels of terrorism, poverty, and child malnutrition.
-Afghanistan remains among the world's least developed countries, ranking 182nd on the Human Development Index.
-Afghanistan's gross domestic product (GDP) is $81 billion by purchasing power parity and $20.1 billion by nominal values.
-Per capita, its GDP is among the lowest of any country as of 2020.
+Afghanistan remains among the world's least developed countries with its economic output per capita among the lowest of any country.

 Etymology

+The precise origin of the name is uncertain and heavily debated.

 Some scholars suggest that the root name Afghān is derived from the Sanskrit word Aśvakan, which was the name used for ancient inhabitants of the Hindu Kush.
 Aśvakan literally means "horsemen", "horse breeders", or "cavalrymen" (from aśva, the Sanskrit and Avestan words for "horse").

-Historically, the ethnonym Afghān was used to refer to ethnic Pashtuns.
+Historically, the ethnonym Afghān was used to refer to ethnic Pashtuns in the Persian language.
 The Arabic and Persian form of the name, Afġān, was first attested in the 10th-century geography book Hudud al-'Alam.
 The last part of the name, "-stan", is a Persian suffix meaning "place of".
 Therefore, "Afghanistan" translates to "land of the Afghans", or "land of the Pashtuns" in a historical sense.
 According to the third edition of the Encyclopaedia of Islam:

 The name Afghanistan (Afghānistān, land of the Afghans / Pashtuns, afāghina, sing. afghān) can be traced to the early eighth/fourteenth century, when it designated the easternmost part of the Kartid realm.
 This name was later used for certain regions in the Ṣafavid and Mughal empires that were inhabited by Afghans.
 While based on a state-supporting elite of Abdālī / Durrānī Afghans, the Sadūzāʾī Durrānī polity that came into being in 1160 / 1747 was not called Afghanistan in its own day.
 The name became a state designation only during the colonial intervention of the nineteenth century.

 The term "Afghanistan" was officially used in 1855, when the British recognized Dost Mohammad Khan as king of Afghanistan.